 git add .terraform.lock.hcl

-git commit -m "Resolve lock file merge conflict"Different providers and environments require different authentication approaches.
+git commit -m "Resolve lock file merge conflict"Different providers and environments call for different ways to authenticate.

 The simplest method for development: